samuelroiz/Weather_Search/README.md

 #### S. Latitude vs Humidity
 ![Southern Latitude vs Humidity](https://github.com/samuelroiz/Weather_Search/blob/main/Images/South_Latitude_Vs_Humidity.png)

 The following image displays the southern latitude versus humidity with a red line across its data points.
 The red line represents the regression and predicts information placements if other information was added.
+The humidity of sothern hemisphere does not depend on the latitude.
+It is random.

 #### S. Latitude vs Cloudiness
 ![Southern Latitude vs Cloudiness](https://github.com/samuelroiz/Weather_Search/blob/main/Images/South_Latitude_Vs_Cloudiness.png)